 - Why Does Anyone Still Trust Tor?

 Regarding the article, Why Does Anyone Still Trust Tor?, it is my non-professional opinion that Sven goes a little overboard in attacking Tor.
 I think that you could swap out the word Tor with any VPN service or web browser or operating system and make several of the same arguments.
-There have been many bugs and vulnerabilities discovered in Tor that were patched and very likely many more that have yet to be discovered, or have been discovered but not disclosed, and the same is true for all software in general.
-In the end, i don't think privacy on the internet can ever be guaranteed.
+There have been many bugs and vulnerabilities discovered in Tor that were patched and very likely many more that have yet to be discovered, or have been discovered but not disclosed, and the same is true for software in general.
+In the end, privacy on the internet can ever be guaranteed.